How-Are-You-Doing/How_Are_You_Doing_BE/README.md

   ```

-## Get all friends of a user with a status of accepted
+## Get all users the current user is following with a request status of accepted
 get 'api/v1/friends?request_status=accepted'
 or
 get '/api/v2/friends?request_status=<status>&user=<google_id>'

+# v1 response
  ```
 {
     "data": [